joshmarinacci/meowlang/blog1/blog1.md

 can be challenging to implement and are often considered a dark art of computer science.
 In this blog series, I'll show you why you don't need to be Harry Potter to master parsers.

 We'll explore a new open source Javascript library called Ohm that makes building parsers easy and easier to reuse.
 In this series, we will use Ohm to recognize numbers, build a calculator, and more.
-By the end of this series you will have created a complete programming language *in under 200 lines of code."
+By the end of this series you will have created a complete programming language *in under 200 lines of code*."
 This powerful tool will let you do things that you might have thought impossible otherwise.

 ## Why Parsers are Hard